Adjudication Withheld in Florida: What a Withhold Means

 See Rory's legal commentary in the news

 A withhold of adjudication is one of the most valuable outcomes in a Florida criminal case, because it resolves the charge without entering a conviction.
 It is also widely misunderstood.
 This page explains what a withhold is, when a judge is allowed to give one, why DUI is treated differently, and how a withhold opens the door to sealing a record.
+If a court record or a background check says adjudication withheld, it means the same thing: the two phrases are one outcome.

 Guilt Resolved Without a Conviction